 The love of audio (particularly as a vehicle for music) is a clearly intrinsic quality of the human being.
 Passed down from generation to generation are the keys to understanding the unmistakable power of sound, whether it be through recordings, audio theory, or equipment itself.
 Today’s young adults are swimming in a compressed and seemingly endless audio stream, but many without a proper raft or boat to keep them afloat.

-Apple released its newest device, the Homepod, in pure style with a short film directed by Spike Jonze, featuring the one and only FKA Twigs (former back-up dancer of turned British avant pop princess) alongside unreleased music of one of contemporary hip-hop’s most celebrated, multi-talented new artists, Anderson Paak.
+When Apple released the Homepod, in pure style with a short film directed by Spike Jonze, featuring the one and only FKA Twigs (former back-up dancer of turned British avant pop princess) alongside unreleased music of one of contemporary hip-hop’s most celebrated, multi-talented new artists, Anderson Paak.
 The full video was out on YouTube hours before the shortened TV ads started to appear, running laps around the social networks of music, film, and dance fans alike.

 The visual aesthetic of the video release was stunning and yet quite simple.
 Taking a scene out of everyday life of young people, and stretching it, giving it electricity, bytes, style, and motion.
 Steve Jobs once called the Apple computer the “bicycle of the mind”, but this isn’t a computer.
 It’s a single speaker, connected to a invisible network, capable of interactive personal assistance and integrated audio delivery.
 For traditional audiophiles, the Homepod is clearly not the definition of high-end audio, but how are they competing with this compelling multi-level marketing operation?